9 Things to Avoid When Managing Social Media for a Brand

 Example: Burger King’s “Women Belong in the Kitchen” Tweet (2021)

-Burger King Women In Kitchen Tweet
+Burger King Women Belong in the Kitchen Tweet

 While intended as part of a larger campaign promoting culinary scholarships for women, the misleading phrasing sparked outrage on Twitter, where it was easily taken and shared out of context.
 The backlash was so severe that Burger King deleted the tweet and issued an apology.